PetoiCamp/OpenCat/README.md

 // #define MAIN_SKETCH
 ```

 4. If you activate ```#define AUTO_INIT```, the program will automatically set up without prompts.
-It will not reset joint offsets but calibrate the IMU.
+It will not reset the joint offsets but will calibrate the IMU.
 It's just a convenient option for our production line.

 5. Plug the USB uploader to the NyBoard and install the driver if no USB port is found under Arduino -> Tools -> Port.